PawseySC/singularity-containers/_episodes/47-other-tools.md

 Most notably, it adds GPU support to the runtime engine.

 It is being deprecated by CSCS, as they have evolved the project into Sarus, see below.
+-->

 ### Sarus

-[Sarus](https://sarus.readthedocs.io) is the latest incarnation of a container runtime engine by CSCS.
+[Sarus](https://sarus.readthedocs.io) is a container engine developed for HPC by CSCS in Switzerland.
+It started as a fork of Shifter.

 It is fully compliant with the Docker image format (whereas it cannot run Singularity images), natively supports schedulers, MPI, and GPU applications.
 Then in terms of runtime features it is mostly equivalent to Singularity (although at the moment it doesn't offer a feature comparable to OverlayFS).
 However, to build container images, it relies on the users being able to run Docker somewhere else.
 Also, uptake at the moment is quite limited compared to Singularity.

-As Sarus seems a possible alternative to running containers on HPC, let us proceed with a quick overview of the syntax.
+Let us have a quick overview of the Sarus syntax.
 The key commands are:
 * `sarus pull`: download container images (image name specification same as in Docker);
 * `sarus run`: execute commands in containers;
 * `sarus images`: list downloaded images;